If you’re a musician who brims with ideas, you’ve probably learned piles of repertoire that you’d like to maintain.

 There’s no set formula for how often well-learned pieces should be reviewed – it varies depending on the musician, repertoire, and situation.
 But most of us sense how much review we need.
 As a starting point, here are some general guidelines:

-• Music from genres in which we’re less proficient will benefit from at least twice-weekly review so that we can steadily mature our abilities.
+- Music from genres in which we’re less proficient will benefit from at least twice-weekly review so that we can steadily mature our stylistic abilities.

-For example, if an aspiring pianist who mainly plays in jazz combos wants to maintain a cache of solo classical pieces, she might commit to a weekly solo gig at a coffee shop or supper club.
+For example, if an aspiring pianist who mainly plays in jazz combos wants to maintain a cache of solo classical pieces, she might commit to a weekly solo gig at a supper club or Sunday brunch.

 © 2010 Gerald Klickstein

 Photo licensed from Shutterstock